IFilella/PELE_ConStraParl/README.md

 4) `modify_conf_runs.py`
    **This script modifies the PELE configuration file (yaml PELE conf files) to include possible constraints (optional) and retrieve ligand internal energy for strain energy correction (optional) for each ligand.**
    Adds atom-atom constraints to pele.conf based on specified HB constraints.
+You can add more than one constraint and only the ones found in each ligand would by applied.
    If strain correction is enabled, it incorporates the internal energy of the ligand into the report.

 5) `batch_1.sh`
-   **This script will start all PELE simulations**
+   **This script will start all PELE rescoring simulations**

 6) `batch_2.sh`
-   **If strain correction enabled, this script will run short PELE simulations, one for each compound (to get its minimal energy)**
+   **If strain correction is enabled, this script will run short PELE simulations, one for each compound (to get its minimal energy)**
+   This script can be run simultaneously with batch_1.sh script!

-7) `batch_3.sh`
+8) `batch_3.sh`
+   **If strain correction is enabled, this script will apply it to all binding free energies of the rescoring simulation and the resulting PELE BFE**